 This technique, Volunteering an Answer, is very effective in helping even passive students involved in whole-class discussion, and in the process, impressing their instructors.

 To help you students become comfortable with this technique, you can use the attached script, which I’ll explain about below.
 (Notice: for this technique, there is no handout for the student, just a teacher’s script.)
-Script Whole class Technique 2 Volunteering to answer

 In Exercise 1, to practice the technique in a non-threatening situation, the teacher reads 10 general-topic questions, for example: